asinghani/18224-tapeout-s23-boards/docs/BRINGUP.md

 **IMPORTANT:** Regardless of what method you are using to interact with your design, you must always manually set the "select" switches.

-(TODO: image of the switches and example of selecting a project)
+(image of the switches and example of selecting a project)

 You can find the index of your project in the [design list repo](https://github.com/asinghani/18224-s23-tapeout/tree/main/designs)